codetojoy/self/personal/Quotes.md

 * "To be graceful: swim; to be youthful: bike; to be thoughtful: run." - Michael Easter on triathlon
 * "The one with nothing but happiness has everything (but acceptance)."- Michael Easter
 * "Automated tests are faithful; documentation will break your heart." - Michael Easter on software development
-    - `/* Horse string length into correctitude */` - comment by programmer, according
-to undergrad textbook
+    - `/* Horse string length into correctitude */` - comment by programmer, according to undergrad textbook

-### Colleagues
+### Colleagues, School

 * "The passions are so high because the stakes are so small." - Dale Wilson
 * "Stay crazy." - Eric Nelson, in farewell card to me
+* "X is just one of the many lies you were led to believe in your previous education." - [Professor David Buck](https://islandscholar.ca/people/dbuck), for various values of `X`